-'Particularly nasty': Terrifying insight into killer shark's 'ambush'
+'Particularly nasty': Terrifying insight into killer shark's 'ambush' at Sydney beach

 Emergency services were called to the area near Buchan Point, Malabar, after receiving a report that a shark attacked a swimmer in the water just after 4.30pm on Wednesday.

-Authorities then located human remains in the water at about 6pm and closed off Little Bay Beach, according to NSW Police.
+Authorities then located human remains in the water about 6pm and closed off Little Bay Beach, according to NSW Police.

 "Unfortunately this person had suffered catastrophic injuries and there wasn't a lot paramedics could do when we arrived," a NSW Ambulance spokeswoman said.